BettercareHealth/bettercare/maternal-mental-health/test-4.md

 	1. Children performing well at school
 	1. Predictable public transport
 	1. Poor health
-13. When women are distressed, they need
+13. When women are distressed, they need:
 	1. 24 hours of bed rest
 	1. Someone who listens to them
 	1. Advice